dotnet/runtime/docs/workflow/building/libraries/cross-building.md

 Cross Compilation for ARM on Linux
 ==================================

-It is possible to build CoreFx on Linux for arm, armel, or arm64 by cross compiling.
+It is possible to build libraries on Linux for arm, armel, or arm64 by cross compiling.
 It is very similar to the cross compilation procedure of CoreCLR.

 Requirements
 ------------